RagedUnicorn/wow-classic-gearmenu/README.md

 ### CombatQueue

 Certain items cannot be switched while the player is in combat.
-Weapons will be switched immediately whether the player is in combat or not.
-Other items that cannot be switched in combat will be enqueued in the combatqueue and switched as soon as possible.
+While in combat all items, including weapons, are placed in the combatqueue and switched as soon as possible.
 This is especially useful in PvP when you leave combat for a short time.

 ![](docs/gm_combat_queue.gif)